bkaney/binflip/README.md

 To use binflip.js, you need to include `vendor/assets/javascripts/binflip.js`, and have a dollar-operator available.
 If you are using Rails 3.1 or higher, including the Binflip gem will make it available, just require 'binflip' in your application.js manifest.

-The javascript pattern is to build the feature set (for the current user) once during pageload, and store the set of features as a data attribute in the `<body>` tag.
+The javascript pattern is to build the feature set (for the current user) once during page load, and store the set of features as a data attribute in the `<body>` tag.

 So in your `<body>` tag, do something like this: